aurule/roll-it/docs/features/saved.md

 !> The name of the roll has a single special limitation: you, personally, cannot have two rolls in the same server with the same name.

-# Rolling It

-Once you have a saved roll, you can start using it with `/saved roll`.
-It takes the name of a saved roll and runs the command and options you stored.
-It also takes a `bonus`, which lets you add to the command's options on the fly.
-See the help for `/saved roll` to learn more.

-You can see the rolls you've saved by using the `/saved list` command.
-That will also warn you if you have an unfinished roll, or one whose options are no longer valid.
-In either case, you'll have to update the roll in order to use it.

-So how do you update a saved roll?
-By using `/saved manage` or `/saved grow`!
-The `/saved grow` command lets you make small changes to a roll to keep it in sync with a character sheet.
-The more involved `/saved manage` lets you remove or edit a roll as needed.
-See the help for`/saved grow` and `/saved manage` to learn more.

 ## Advanced Usage: The Invocation

 So far we've assumed that you're using both `/saved set` and _Save this roll_ in order to build your saved commands.
 But what if you're a power user in a rush?
 Well, `/saved set` has you covered.
 It has an advanced third option called `invocation` which lets you save a command and its options alongside the name and description for the saved roll.
 The only catch is that you have to type the whole command manually in a specific format, remembering the option names and everything.
 That's why I suggest using the _Save this roll_ command instead of entering an `invocation`.